 Let me help guide you home.

-Renée can save you time and take the hassle out of house hunting and it won't cost you a thing!
+Renée can save you time and take the hassle out of house hunting by creating a productive, enjoyable experience.

 The only resource you need is a qualified professional Real Estate agent.
 Buying a home can be fun if you have the right agent.
 Renée Powers can provide detailed information on almost any property currently listed for sale, regardless of which real estate company has it listed.
 If you see a “For Sale” sign or find something on the Internet that interests you, Renée has access to all the data.
 Renée can tell you information such as the listing price, description, special features, financing terms, history of the property, and more.
 Just call and she can arrange a private showing of the home for you at your convenience.
 Renée will be familiar with your housing tastes and financial needs, so let her work for you.